-The USS Midway Museum, named one of the top museums in the country by Trip Advisor, invites the public to learn about America's longest-serving aircraft carrier with 35 exhibits and tours exploring its rich 47-year history.
-Many of the story-telling docents are veterans who served aboard the carrier.
-The floating Maritime Museum of San Diego features one of the finest collections of historic ships in the world, including the Star of India, the oldest active sailing ship.Click the links below to discover more wonderful museums to explore in San Diego.
+The USS Midway Museum, named one of the top museums in the country by Tripadvisor, invites the public to learn about America's longest-serving aircraft carrier, with 35 exhibits and tours exploring its rich 47-year history.
+Many of the storytelling docents are veterans who served aboard the carrier.
+Just down the Embarcadero, the floating Maritime Museum of San Diego features one of the finest collections of historic ships in the world, including the Star of India, the oldest active sailing ship.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.